-Each award or medal recipient will receive a medal or trophy, a certificate of award, and a financial award (amount specified within each category) that can be added to their nominated UTS research account (and used for UTS-related research activities within twelve months of award) or can be taken as personal income, in which case the normal marginal tax rate would apply.
-If a team wins an award, the prize money will be awarded in multiples of the individual award, capped at \$10,000, to be shared equally among the team.
+Each award or medal recipient will receive a medal or trophy, a certificate of award, and a financial award (amount specified within each category) that can be added to their nominated UTS research account (and used for UTS related research activities within twelve months of award) or can be taken as personal income, in which case the normal marginal tax rate would apply.
+If an award is won by a team, the prize money will be awarded in multiples of the individual award, capped at \$10,000 to be shared equally among the team.